Lyndon Fitzgerald Pace: Murders

 The first victim was 86-year-old Lula Bell McAfee, an elderly lady living at 321 Simon St. S.E in southeast Atlanta.
 A boarder found her nude body in the kneeling position on the bed, sexually assaulted and strangled with a combination of her bra and a rag.
 Police theorized that she had been killed between the early evening of August 27, 1988, and the early morning of the following day.

-Not long after, she was followed by 78-year-old Mattie Mae McClendon on September 10, 1988, who lived near the Atlanta University Center and was found dead in her apartment by her sister.
+Not long after, 78-year-old Mattie Mae McClendon on September 10, 1988, who lived near the Atlanta University Center and was found dead in her apartment by her sister.
 She was facing the pillow.
 Although McClendon showed no signs of foul play, detectives still decided to investigate it as a homicide, as a window in her home had been broken.
 Her death was investigated alongside that of Lillian Lawrence, another older woman who died under mysterious circumstances, but the deaths were later determined to be unrelated.
 The official cause was later determined to be asphyxiation by suffocation.

 There was a brief period of inactivity in the killings, but they resumed on February 4, 1989.
 On that day, 79-year-old retired practical nurse Johnnie Mae "John-John" Martin, a respected member of her neighborhood, was strangled in her bed with a shoelace, with the killer later searching through her house.
 It appeared that he had entered by forcing open a window at the back of her house.
 Authorities were called by her younger sister, Ruth Lindsey, as she had not returned her phone calls.

-Roughly a month later, on March 4, 42-year-old Ann Britt was found naked and strangled with a sock by her sister.
+Roughly a month later, on March 4, 42-year-old Ann "Annie" Kate Britt was found naked and strangled with a sock by her sister.
 Like with the previous cases, she was living alone, and her home had been broken into and subsequently ransacked.
 With this death, all four recorded deaths so far were treated as part of one murder series.
 All available physical evidence was sent for examination by the GBI.
 Among the similarities shared between the victims were age, race, and sex.
 At the same time, at the crime scenes, the homes were broken into, with robbery as the motive.
 Each victim was sexually assaulted and then strangled with an object.

-Another speculative victim is 77-year-old Mary "Miz Mary" Hudson, who was strangled and beaten on the head on September 18, 1992, in her duplex apartment near the Georgia Dome.
+Another speculative victim is 77-year-old Mary "Miz Mary" Hudson, who was strangled and beaten on September 18, 1992, in her duplex apartment near the Georgia Dome.
 Although she lived near the other women, Hudson was found fully clothed and was not sexually assaulted.
-She was afraid of the local drug trade, and her death might have had something to do with it.
+She was afraid of the local drug trade, and her death may have been related to that trade.
 Pace was never charged with this murder, and his involvement in it, if any, remains up for debate.